 The papers of the late Elimelech Benari recounts the Holocaust in Kletsk and his return to his hometown.
 (Table of Contents) Read The Jews of Kletsk -- Their Destruction and Resistance, starting at Part1.
 Read his Eulogy For the Jews of Kletz, delivered at a memorial dedication in 1991.

 This article provided by the Simon Wiesenthal Center Museum of Tolerance describes a massacre of Jewish citizens in October, 1941.
 Jews in Kletsk resisted the formation of a ghetto, and staged a revolt.
-Kletsker resistance is summarized at the United States Holocaust Memorial Museum (USHMM), described briefly at the Simon Wiesenthal Center, and put in perspective by this article at the Anti-Defamation League site.
+Kletsker resistance is summarized at the United States Holocaust Memorial Museum (USHMM), described briefly at the Simon Wiesenthal Center, and put in perspective by this downloadable article (PDF) at the Anti-Defamation League site.

 How can I find other people interested in Kletsk?